Tree-based Focused Web Crawling with Reinforcement Learning

+In this paper, we deal with the above challenges and aim to establish RL as an efficient state-of-the-art method for focused crawling towards maximizing both the harvest rate and the number of retrieved domains, without requiring any access to possibly paid APIs.
+After formulating the problem as a mathematically sound Markov Decision Process (MDP), we face the problem of searching for optimal actions in intractably large state and action spaces and propose an efficient tree-based sampling algorithm.
+This algorithm adaptively compresses the search space and at each crawling step it selects the best-estimated action (associated with a URL to fetch next) over only a few representative actions.
+Our main contributions are the following:

-In this paper: \begin{itemize} \item{} We propose a novel RL-based focused crawling framework called \textit{TRES (\textbf{T}ree \textbf{RE}inforcement \textbf{S}pider)}.
-The framework employs a \textit{novel, mathematically sound, Markov Decision Process (MDP) formulation} for focused crawling. \item We introduce the \textit{Tree-Frontier} algorithm, which provides efficient and effective representation of the crawl frontier, through discretization of the large state and action spaces. \item We show that \textit{TRES} \textit{outperforms other state-of-the-art} focused crawlers in three test domains, in terms of harvest rate of web pages, utilizing \textit{no more than a single seed URL}. \item We show that the use of Tree-Frontier \textit{improves the time complexity} of the brute force method for calculating the Q-values of all available actions. \end{itemize}
+\begin{itemize} \item{} We propose a novel RL-based focused crawling framework called \textit{TRES (\textbf{T}ree \textbf{RE}inforcement \textbf{S}pider)}.
+The framework adopts a \textit{novel, mathematically sound Markov Decision Process (MDP) formulation} for focused crawling. \item We introduce the \textit{Tree-Frontier} sampling algorithm, which might be of independ- ent interest outside the context of focused crawling.
+The algorithm provides efficient and effective representation of the crawl frontier, through adaptive discr- etization of the large state and action spaces.
+Moreover, we provide mathematical analysis and intuition of the algorithm explaining its logic and interpreting the good experimental performance. \item We show that \textit{TRES} \textit{outperforms and Pareto-dominates other state-of-the-art} focused crawlers in three test settings, in terms of both harvest rate and the number of retrieved domains. \item We show that the use of Tree-Frontier \textit{provably improves the time complexity} of the impractical brute force method (denoted by synchronous method \cite{10.1007/978-3-319-91662-0_20}) for estimating all available actions at a given state. \end{itemize}

 The remainder of the paper is organized as follows.
-In Section 2, we give a brief overview of the related work.
-In Section 3, we present the problem definition and the proposed framework.
-Our experimental evaluation and the comparisons with baseline and state-of-the-art methods are presented in Section 4.
-Section summarises the conclusions of this paper and provides some future steps.
+In Section 2, we present the problem definition and the proposed framework, along with its mathematical analysis and intuition.
+The experimental details, the comparisons with baseline and state-of-the-art methods and the ablation study of the TRES are presented in Section 3.
+In Section 4, we position this paper with respect to the related work.
+Section 5 summarises the conclusions of this paper and suggests future research directions.